 Joanne met 16 year old, Njamba, his twin sister Ngebe and their wonderful mother and took the family and World Vision guide and driver on a Safari to Liuwa Plains National Park.
 Then, back to a guest -house for dinner and an over night stay.

 The following year, 2012’, Joanne and her husband Carl went back to Barotseland in Western Province Zambia to pay for Njamba and his older brother Kufuku to attend their local high school which is a 1 ½ hour 4×4 drive (through sand) or 10 hour paddle in a dug out canoe, from their home.

-The two boys now rent a room in the town of Kalabo and are doing well in school.
+The two boys rented a room in the town of Kalabo and did well in school.